How-to

 ShareDuo solves this with a password field at upload time.
 The artifact doesn't load until the correct password is entered.
 This page explains how it works and when to use it.
 For background on why Claude's native sharing is limited this way, see what "Publish Artifact" actually does in Claude.

-How ShareDuo password protection works
+How does ShareDuo password protection work?

 When you upload an artifact to ShareDuo, there's an optional password field.
 Set a password, and ShareDuo wraps the artifact behind a prompt — the HTML is never sent to the browser until the viewer enters the right password.
 You send the password to your viewer separately (email, Slack, whatever channel makes sense).
 If they don't have it, they see a blank prompt, not your work.